 \section{Compression Theory}

-Section~\ref{sec-study} shows the Lil problem: information is lost under sparse attention, and models try to regain it by generating more tokens.
+Section~\ref{sec-study} shows the Lil problem: information is lost under sparse attention, and models attempt to regain it by generating more tokens.
 We next use information theory to analyze this loss and gain.

-To this end, we adopt LZ77~\cite{ziv1977lz77}, a compression algorithm, which is simple, efficient, and grounded in theory.
-First, the key insight of LZ77 is simple: replace repeated substrings with concise references (e.g., offset-length pairs) to their earlier occurrences.
+To this end, we adopt LZ77~\cite{ziv1977lz77}, a compression algorithm that is simple, efficient, and grounded in theory.
+First, the key insight of LZ77 is simple: replacing repeated substrings with concise references (e.g., offset-length pairs) to their earlier occurrences.
 When later segments of a sequence frequently recur in earlier segments, the resulting compression ratio (compressed length divided by original length) is small.
-Second, LZ77 is computationally efficient: compressing a sequence of 128k tokens takes approximately 34 ms (Section~\ref{sec-eval}), which is comparable to the time to decode a single token~\cite{zheng2024sglang}.
+Second, LZ77 is computationally efficient: compressing a sequence of 128k tokens takes approximately 34 ms (Section~\ref{sec-eval}), which is comparable to the time to decode a single token~\cite{zheng2024sglang, xds2025xds}.
 Third, LZ77 admits strong theoretical guarantees.
 The achieved compression ratio $\rho$ satisfies

 where $h(k)$ denotes per‑symbol entropy, and $\epsilon(L_s) = \mathcal{O}(\log L_s / L_s)$.
 Consequently, $\rho$ estimates information entropy up to a small term.
-Lower $\rho$ indicates less new information and more redundancy.
+A lower value of $\rho$ indicates less new information and more redundancy.
 Please refer to the appendix for a comprehensive illustration of the LZ77 algorithm and related proof.

 We compress all sequences in Figure~\ref{fig-study-accuracy-length} and report their corresponding compression ratios in Figure~\ref{fig-theory-compression-eval}, from which we draw two key insights.
 First, despite producing longer outputs, sparse-attention algorithms generate sequences with substantially less information than full attention.
-This result indicates that the model largely repeats earlier content to reconstruct lost information, leading LZ77 to encode much of the later sequence as references to previous segments.
+This result indicates that the model largely repeats earlier content to reconstruct lost information, leading LZ77 to encode much of the later sequence as references to earlier segments.
 Second, as the cache budget increases, information gain increasingly outpaces information loss.
 As a result, the model attains higher accuracy with fewer tokens, diminishing the need for information reconstruction.
 Correspondingly, the compression ratio approaches that of full attention, reflecting more informative and less redundant generation.